dinkmsd/aws-workshop/00001-SlackAlertEC2/content/_index.md

-# Monitor CPU and memory of EC2 with AWS Lambda, CloudWatch, Slack
+# Monitor CPU and memory of EC2 with AWS Lambda, CloudWatch and Slack

 ### Overview